Proof of parentage

 How do I prove I am not the father?

-If you think you’re not the biological father of a child Services Australia (Child Support) is assessing you to pay child support for, you can apply to a court for a declaration under s107 of the Child Support (Assessment) Act 1989.
+If you think you’re not the biological father of a child you’re asked to pay child support for, you can apply to a court for a declaration under s 107 of the Child Support (Assessment) Act 1989.

-If Services Australia (Child Support) won’t accept your application for child support because you don’t have proof of paternity, you may need a declaration from a court under s106A of the Child Support Assessment Act 1989 stating you are entitled to child support.
+If Services Australia (Child Support) won’t accept your application for child support because you don’t have proof of paternity, you may need a declaration from a court under s 106A of the Child Support Assessment Act 1989 stating you are entitled to child support.

-If you’re receiving Centrelink payments for a child Centrelink needs you to take reasonable action to get child support or you may lose some of your Centrelink payments. .
+If you’re receiving Centrelink payments for a child, Centrelink needs you to take reasonable action to get child support or you may lose some of your Centrelink payments.

-Get legal advice
+How to get legal advice

 We can give legal advice about child support matters.
-Phone 1300 65 11 88.

 Who else can help?